 No one under the age of completing compulsory education or under the local legal age of employment or under 15 years of age (whichever is the greatest) shall be employed by, or on behalf of our supplier.
 HMD expects its suppliers to verify the age of the candidate from authorized Identification Card or Passport during recruitment and onboarding process.

 Young workers (under the age of 18) need to be protected and our supplier shall not require them to perform tasks that could risk their health & safety.
-In addition, young workers should not work overtime or night shifts.
+In addition, young workers shall not work overtime or night shifts.
 Student workers shall be provided with training and support and our supplier shall ensure that they maintain student records and conduct thorough due diligence of educational partners protecting the rights of the student in accordance with applicable laws and regulations.
 Young workers including; students, interns and apprentices should be paid at least the same rate of pay as other employees that perform equal or similar tasks.

 4.3 Working Hours and Wages

 Our supplier shall ensure that working weeks do not exceed the restrictions placed on them by local law.
 No worker shall work in excess of 60 hours per week including overtime and they must have at least one day off per six days worked.
 Workers shall also be entitled to at least two weeks of paid leave per year.
 In addition, overtime shall be limited to comply with local law or to a maximum of 12 hours per week.
 Overtime shall always be paid at a premium rate and be taken as a choice by the employee.
 Overtime should be used in unusual or emergency situations and not a regular request of workers.